sepse/LoRa/README.md

 ![LoRa Diagram 2](https://github.com/sepse/LoRa/blob/main/Graphics/lora2.jpg)

+Overall, Wide area in this network standard allow for greater coverage so devices can reliably be placed everywhere and transfer data (vs Wi-Fi, Bluetooth, cellular etc.)

 ## Pro's
 A single LoRaWAN gateway can support thousands of sensor devices in a range of up to 10km (though clear line a sight yields to better data transfer, and increased range).
 And as the technology is very battery efficient, devices can last up to 5 years, because they transmit very little data from sensor readings in shorter timeframes.